nanocryk/iforgor/iforgor/README.md

 Entry can also contain the following optional fields:
 - `only_on = "OS"`: script will only be loaded on provided OS.
 Accepts `Linux` and `Windows`.
 - `args = ["Arg 1", "Arg 2"]`: list arguments labels that will be printed when calling.
+- `args_default = ["Default 1"]`: list of arguments default values.
 - `shell = "SHELL`: selects the shell to execute the script with.
 Supports `Sh` (default for Linux), `Cmd` (default for Windows) and `Powershell`.
 - `only_in_dir`: entry only appears if the current directory path matches the provided UNIX glob pattern.
 - `risky`: if true it marks the command as risky, and will ask confirmation (which defaults to false if an empty answer is provided).
 Avoids running dangerous scripts by mistake.

 After modifying a source file `iforgor reload` should be called to update its internal list.
+Note that it will reset default arguments values.

 ## Usage